abimek/c_compiler/README.md

 bootstrap this thing if it works, although IDK if I really want to reimplement the entirety of the language again in another langague.

+## Important Node

+I need to implment proper C++ memory handling, especially with my usage of pointers to heap allocated memory.
+Will implment this sometime in the near future, likely with unique_ptr.

+- [ ] Proper memory management (smart pointers)

 ## Lexing

 - [ ] Error Handling